 Just because someone has been infected with the coronavirus does not mean they are going to be able to file a successful claim.
 For disability coverage to apply, there has to be a medical reason why someone cannot work.
 Therefore, in some cases, social quarantine, where states mandate that people have to work from home, do not necessarily qualify someone for disability benefits.

-Furthermore, when it comes to long term disability insurance, some survivors who are poor lingering symptoms of COVID-19 might also not be covered if they are still able to work through these symptoms.
+Furthermore, when it comes to long term disability insurance, some survivors who have lingering symptoms of COVID-19 might not be covered if they are still able to work through these symptoms.
 On the other hand, severe symptoms such as fatigue, joint pain, and shortness of breath that prevent people from working might qualify them for a long term disability claim.